-The rack is the four-beat horse gait instead of two-beat pace, but the speed is approximately faster than the slow gait with keeping an equal distance between each leg.
-In fast trot, it is difficult to seat because of the horse move upward and downward in regular interval, and two legs fall on the ground at a time.
-In the rack, it is easy to the seat because the four feet fall on the ground at four different time and easy to seat on horseback.
+The rack is the four-beat horse gait instead of a two-beat pace, but the speed is approximately faster than the slow gait with keeping an equal distance between each leg.
+In fast trot, it is difficult to seat because the horse moves upward and downward in regular intervals, and two legs fall on the ground at a time.
+In the rack, it is easy to the seat because the four feet fall on the ground at four different times and easy to seat on horseback.

-A racking horse can rack as easily as a normal horse can trot or canter.
+A rocking horse can rack as easily as a normal horse can trot or canter.
 Rack riding is more comfortable than trot or canter as it feels like a smooth chair on the saddle due to less jerking.
-A racking horse can achieve the speed of Canter without any hardship, and you will enjoy the horse riding as smooth as possible.
+A rocking horse can achieve the speed of Canter without any hardship, and you will enjoy the horse riding as smooth as possible.

 8. Gaited Horses-The Foxtrot